RedDot-3ND7355/reWASD/README.md

 **If the crack still doesn't work, please open a ticket!**

 ## Special thanks to the following...
-- [EugeneSunrise](https://github.com/EugeneSunrise) - For pointing out where checks were being done
+- [EugeneSunrise](https://github.com/EugeneSunrise) - Litteraly shoulder to shoulder, worked hours together <3
 - CORKY - For pointing out that the libs for reWASD aren't secured
+- Jitex Project - For making the crack possible <3

 **This started as a personal MITM project to figure out how the licensing was being checked and modify the packets on the go, until I got sick of writing addons then started looking for a permanent way to activate the license and it's features**